 I didn’t find one that I liked.
 So I made one up.
 This one.

 I’ve made enough sauces in my life to know that heavy cream reduces nicely on its own, without any help at all from flour, so why bother?
 Plus, with a little cheese, I felt pretty confident that the sauce enveloping the spinach would be more than able to hold its own.

 I also saw lots of recipes that called for all sorts of onion, some up to four cups!
 Yikes, I like onions, but that’s a lot, too much for me.
 Instead of measuring out onions by the cup, I simply chose to use a shallot or two, depending upon their size.
 Even if you go with two good sized shallots, you won’t be anywhere near four cups of onions, but it will still be a nice addition to the depth, flavor and texture of the dish.

 The last addition I made to many of the recipes I found online was the addition of half and half.
-In one of my potato recipes, I add half and half to the casserole dish, and pour it until it just comes up to the shredded cheese on top.
+In one of my potato recipes, the potato gratin recipe not the pan roasted potato recipe, I add half and half to the casserole dish, and pour it until it just comes up to the shredded cheese on top.
 This seems to help the entire dish stay together nicely when serving, and not fall apart on your plate.
 It’s also an easy way to make sure your baked creamed spinach doesn’t dry out while it’s in the oven.